JZ helps (a Florida injury law firm)

 Can an Uber Passenger Get Paid Under Both Uber’s Bodily Injury Liability Insurance, and Uber’s UM Insurance?

 Yes, but only if the other driver was negligent and uninsured or underinsured.
+In other words, there must a driver of a separate vehicle must have been careless.
 I’m referring to Florida cases.
 The cases that say this are Armstrong v.
 Allstate Ins.
 Co., 712 So.2d 788 (Fla.
 2d DCA 1998).

 Another case that says this is Woodard v.
 Pennsylvania National Mutual Insurance Co., 534 So.2d 716 (Fla.
 1st DCA 1988)